 Whether you’re travelling safely to Northern Ontario or lucky enough to live there, we’ve all got a responsibility to keep one another safe as the second wave continues to affect our communities.
 Help keep Ontario open for business by wearing a mask and shopping local.

 - Save medical-grade masks for the health care professionals that need them.

-- Two layers of material is recommended.
+- Two layers of material is recommended as well as a reusable filter.
 Masks should pass the light test.
 If it’s see through when you hold it up to the light, it’s probably too thin.

 - Face coverings should fit well and be comfortable–not too tight or too loose.

 - Some people find a metal nose wire gives a better fit as it helps shape the mask to your face.